risdatamamal/floorprice-status-discord-bot/README.md

-# Cryptocurrency Price Status Discord Bot
+# FloorPrice Status Discord Bot

 This bot will update its status message with the current price of the desired cryptocurrency.